markjivko/kronup-php/SECURITY.md

 Please do not open GitHub issues or pull requests - this makes the problem immediately visible to everyone, including malicious actors.

-Security issues in this open-source project can be safely reported to kronup's help center.
+Security issues in this open-source project can be safely reported to Kronup's help center.

-kronup's security team will triage your report and respond according to its impact on kronup users and systems.
+Kronup's security team will triage your report and respond according to its impact on Kronup users and systems.

 ## SSL is mandatory